AlinaIone/Weather-website/README.md

 The project is made to show the weather forecast for the following cities: Bucharest, Brasov, Arad, Timisoara and Oradea.

+## Project link

+Visit the project on (https://displaycityweather.netlify.app/).

 ## Description

 This project is structured in two parts: